Ahad-MUST/InceptionV3---Fruit-Image-Classifier-Using-a-Random-Dataset/README.md

 - Simple user interface for uploading images
 - High accuracy with 92% test accuracy
 - Deployed using TensorFlow Lite for mobile optimization
+## App Code
+The code for the app can be accessed at [Fruit Image Classifier](https://github.com/IkramMehmmod/image-classifier.git).

 ### App Screenshots
 Here are some screenshots of the app: